 I used an average pc: CPU I7 2600k @ 4.4GHz (to give you and idea of its compute power the Cinebench R15 Score is 758), 32GB DDR3, Nvidia GTX 1060 6GB, SSD 500gb.
 Win 10 pro 64 bit

 FIRST TEST: INTERIOR RENDER

-Same scenario for both renderers: Sun&sky + area light.
+Same scenario for both render engines: Sun&sky + area light.
 The scene consists of 3M vertices, plain polygons, 3 diffuse bounces, no caustics, SSS, dispersion effects, hair or fur.
 I kept the environment pretty flat to make us clearly see and compare both noise and render quality.
 Brute Force + Light Chace for V-Ray, Brute Force + UHD for Corona.
 1 hour of render for both.

 Vray did a much cleaner render but the Corona render has much more GI details.
 Take a look at the carpet and to the bed's wrinkles: Corona wins but it has a lot of noise.
 I think I could get rid of noise in 1-2 hours more.